Circadiaware/coretemp-cwt/README.md

 # coretemp-cwt
 Circadian rhythm nadirs inference using continuous wave transforms on non invasive core body temperature.
 Allows visualization and also outputs actual minimum temperature times for each day.
-Code is messy (was hacked together for personal use and then published w/o modification)
+Code is messy (was hacked together for personal use and then published w/o modification).

+## Usage

+The package is composed of two scripts:

+* fetch.mjs , a node.js script to automatically download core body temperature data from the GreenTEG CORE Cloud.
+Usage of the script is optional, as the data can be manually downloaded by accessing the website, selecting the period and clicking on the CSV download button.
+* analyze.m , a MATLAB script to calculate the circadian rhythm nadirs using continuous wave transforms from a CSV file containing one temperature value per row.
+See for example [this published dataset](https://figshare.com/articles/dataset/greenteg-core-axillary-5min/15001182).

 ## Author and license

-This software was made by RoboTeddy and has been dedicated to the public domain
+This software was made by RoboTeddy and has been dedicated to the public domain.

+The package is maintained by the Circadiaware collective, which can be contacted in case of issues (please open a ticket).

-To contact the author, please use [the Discussions tab](https://github.com/Circadiaware/coretemp-cwt/discussions) on GitHub.
+To contact the author or maintainers, please use [the Discussions tab](https://github.com/Circadiaware/coretemp-cwt/discussions) on GitHub.

 ## Example fit